Eigenvalue falls in thin broken quantum strips: Setting

-where $\partial_n$ is the outward normal derivative on $\partial\mathrm{T}^\eps$.
 Let us mention that the problem with Dirichlet BC on $\Gamma^\eps$ is less attractive because in this case the near field operator (see $A^\Om$ in (\ref{NearFieldOp})) has no discrete spectrum, that annuls interesting effects.
 Denote by $\mH_0^1(\mathrm{T}^\eps; \Sigma^\eps)$ the Sobolev space of functions in $\mH^1(\mathrm{T}^\eps)$ vanishing on $\Sigma^\eps$.
-Classically (see e.g. \cite{Lad,LiMa68}), the variational formulation of Problem (\ref{MainProblem}) writes
+Classically (see \textit{e.g.} \cite{Lad,LiMa68}), the variational formulation of Problem (\ref{MainProblem}) writes

 As known for example from \cite[\S10.1]{BiSo87} or \cite[Chap.\,VIII.6]{RS78}, the variational problem (\ref{FV}) gives rise to the unbounded operator $A^\eps$ of $\mL^2(\mathrm{T}^\eps)$ such that